brennandunn/dripper/README.markdown

     send_at [9, 0] # send at 9am

 You can also have Dripper not perform blocks on weekends.
+When enabled, any delayed job that's supposed to run on Saturday will run exactly 24 hours prior, on Friday.
+Likewise, jobs on Sunday will run on Monday.

     send_at [15, 0], weekends: false